New Jersey congresswoman tests positive for COVID-19 following Capitol lockdown

 Rep. Bonnie Watson Coleman, 75, said she believes she was exposed during protective isolation in the U.S. Capitol building as a result of the riots.
-A number of members within the space reportedly ignored instructions to wear masks.
+A number of members within the space ignored instructions to wear masks, said Coleman.

 "I received a positive test result for COVID-19, and am home resting at this time," Coleman said.
 "While I am experiencing mild, cold-like symptoms, I remain in good spirits and will continue to work on behalf of my constituents."